Skip to Content

 Cheers to some good wine!

-The full-day tour option is one of the most popular wine tours in Queenstown.
-It is a guided tour that brings you to both the Gibbston Valley and the Bannockburn wine regions with stops in the historic towns of Cromwell and Arrowtown.
+This full-day tour option is one of the most popular wine tours in Queenstown.
+It’s a guided tour that brings you to both the Gibbston Valley and the Bannockburn wine regions, with stops in the historic towns of Cromwell and Arrowtown.
 Allow 6.5 hours in total for this tour.

 Should you choose this option you will be lucky enough to visit up to four vineyards – each one unique and of course with fantastic wine and views on offer.
 On this tour you will also get to experience a very interesting lunch – your food is cooked in a wine barrel!
 The five small dishes will then be matched with complementary wines by your host.
 This tour also includes a tour through the largest underground wine cave in Australasia.

 You will have the chance to spend some time in historic Old Cromwell as well as the very photogenic Arrowtown.
-On your way back to Queenstown you will stop off at the famous Kawarau Bungy Bridge – home of the first commercial bungy in the world and one of the best adventure activities in Queenstown.
+On your way back to Queenstown you will stop off at the famous Kawarau Bungy Bridge – home of the first commercial bungy in the world.

 This tour costs approximately $275 NZD per person, which is reasonable considering you visit four wineries, have an excellent lunch as well as visit both Old Cromwell town and Arrowtown.
 It’s a great option for those who want to see more than just vineyards.